TheMindVirus/UE4support/README.md

 The build process uses about 25GB committed System Memory, so at least 16GB of RAM and a 16GB pagefile \
 is necessary to avoid compiler heap size limits.
 The built solution file opens in Microsoft Blend for Visual Studio. \
-I recommend a 64GB pagefile if you can as it lets you build the engine while still performing other tasks.
+I recommend a 64GB pagefile if you can as it lets you build the engine while still performing other tasks. \
+The unbuilt source files total around 66GB and the process tears through storage, so make sure you have 1TB to spare.

 Hopefully this will help you successfully build Unreal Engine 4 and perhaps improve Unreal Engine 5.